CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

         CREATE UNIQUE INDEX idx_uk ON tbl(b);
         CREATE INDEX idx3 ON tbl(b, c) WITH DEDUPLICATE=7;

     In the example above, idx1 and idx2 have the specified *deduplicate level*.
-However, since idx3 is guaranteed that column b is unique by idx_uk, *deduplicate level* is created as **0**, ignoring the user's designation.
+However, since idx3 is guaranteed by idx_uk that column b is unique, it is created *duplicate level* as **0** and ignore user's specified option.

 .. note::